epstechtheatre/epstechtheatre.github.io/docs/pages/Lighting/Getting Started/Lighting_absolute_basics.md

     - Closing Tabs
 - Turn on and off lights
   - Keypad
-    - Percentage, Wheel, Out, Full, Sneak
+    - Percentage, Wheel, Out, Full, Sneak, Group
   - Sliders (/Faders)
     - What they do
     - The Buttons